scratchcatnuvola/WikipediaPage_Generator/README.md

 *language*: choose the output language; currently supported: English (EN) and Irish (GA).

+*triple_source*: choose where to get the triples from, either the DBpedia Ontology (Ontology, generally more quality) or the Wikipedia infoboxes ('Infobox', generally more coverage).

 *ignore_properties*: list here the properties (separated by a comma) that you don't want to generate (e.g. "width" often has bad values on DBpedia, so it's recommended to ignore it).

 **Advanced parameters**